Sauvikesh/Sauvikesh/README.md

 Hello! 👋🏽

-I am a Software Engineer that graduated from UC Davis in June 2024 with a degree in Computer Science.
+📍 I am an early career Software Engineer based in the Bay Area.

-I'm actively looking for New Graduate Software Engineer roles!

-I have experience in full-stack web development and iOS development.
+💼 I work as a Full Stack Software Engineer for [C3 AI](https://c3.ai/) as a contractor through [Paradyme](https://paradyme.us/)!

-Check out my [LinkedIn](https://www.linkedin.com/in/sauvikesh-lal/) for more in depth information about my experiences.
+🔗 Check out my [LinkedIn](https://www.linkedin.com/in/sauvikesh-lal/) for more in depth information about my experiences.

 ## 🖥️ My Past SWE Experiences
 * Backend Software Engineering Intern @ [Slack](https://slack.com/)